Best smartwatches for battery life 2025

 Some reports require Withings+ sub

-I'm currently reviewing the Withings ScanWatch 2, but even though I haven't written up my thoughts, it's not hard to summarize them.
-It barely uses any battery per day, tracks a ton of health data, and keeps things simple, using its tiny OLED display portion to show a little information at a time.
+I recently reviewed the Withings ScanWatch 2, which barely uses any battery per day, tracks a ton of health data, and keeps things simple, using its tiny OLED display portion to show a little information at a time.

 To put it bluntly, many of the best smartwatches for battery life are ugly; they're basic squircles or thick plastic behemoths.
 The ScanWatch 2 isn't what you'd call light, but its stainless steel chassis and traditional watch hands have a classic charm.
 It blends in as a more classic watch and seamlessly integrates into your daily routine.